 Taronga Zoo is only 12 minutes from the city by ferry, and the boys absolutely loved getting up close and personal with the giraffes and kangaroos.

-The Rocks is a neighborhood next to the Sydney Harbor Bridge.
+The Rocks is located next to the Sydney Harbor Bridge.
 The open-air market is filled with locals and tourists browsing to purchase homemade crafts, souvenirs, street food, and drinks.

 The Rocks has some of Sydney’s oldest pubs and now has many upscale restaurants too.